Monese Review (November 2023): You Might Be Surprised

 What Happens If Monese Goes Bust?

-Monese is not FSCS protected meaning if they were to go bust your funds will not be recompensated.
+Monese is not FSCS protected, meaning if they were to go bust, your funds will not be compensated.

 Aside from that, Monzo provides more features overall and is considered one of the more popular challenger banks in the market today, despite having its problems.

-Now that this Monese review is drawing to a close, we have a strong basis to make a decision on how good it is on the whole.
+Now that this Monese review is drawing to a close, we have a strong basis to make a decision on how good it is as a whole.

 Monese’s humble origins came about as a result of technical and demanding criteria for bank applications.

-The company has formulated a service that is quick, with an easy signup process for all members of the public across Europe.
+The company has developed a service that is quick, with an easy signup process for all members of the public across Europe.

-Besides these qualities, Monese’s strengths seemed to lie in their multi-currency accounts and global transfer system.
+Besides these qualities, Monese’s strengths seem to lie in their multi-currency accounts and global transfer system.

-By contrast, the main criticisms of the bank are to do with its customer service and problems regarding account suspension/freezing.
+In contrast, the main criticisms of the bank have to do with its customer service and problems regarding account suspension/freezing.

 Although they may have paved the way for the ‘new school’ banks, I get the impression they have been left behind in many respects.

-So it is my belief, at least for the time being, there are better options out there than Monese.
+So, it is my belief, at least for the time being, that there are better options out there than Monese.